joomcode/trace-analysis/README.md

 To handle all this cases correctly we need information about span execution order; that's why in the code we deal with trees not with Spark Rows.

-Now, when we grasped basic understanding of optimization analysis algorithm let's apply it to our dataset (this algorithm is mostly implemented inside `SpanModifier` class).
+Now, when we grasped basic understanding of optimization analysis algorithm (it is mostly implemented inside `SpanModifier` class) let's apply it to our dataset.

 ### Apply optimization analysis